anavalladaresg/GamesLauncher/README.md

 ---

 This project is a game launcher developed in Java.
-Currently, we have implemented the user interface and the login logic.
+Currently, we have implemented the user interface, login logic, and sign up logic.

 ## Current Progress

-- User interface with login and registration panel.
+- User interface with login, registration, and sign up panels.
-- Login and registration logic.
+- Login, registration, and sign up logic.
-- Basic structure of the `Game`, `User`, `Library`, `GameManager`, `UIController` and `Main` classes.
+- Basic structure of the `Game`, `User`, `Library`, `GameManager`, `SignInController`, `SignUpController`, `SignUpRoundedPanel`, `SignInRoundedPanel`, `RoundedBorder`, `PlaceHolderTextField`, `PlaceHolderPasswordField`, `LibraryController`, `UIController` and `Main` classes.

 ## Class Diagram